 There are five prizes in total with a combined value of 1 million dollars.

-The Prime Minister’s Science Prizes are now open and close at 5pm (NZST) on 20 September 2017
+The Prime Minister’s Science Prizes will close on 5pm on 9 October 2020.

 An individual or team for a transformative scientific discovery or achievement , which has had a significant economic, health, social and/or environmental impact on New Zealand or internationally.

 An outstanding emerging scientist who has had their PhD or equivalent qualification conferred within the last eight years (i.e. from 1 January 2011 onwards)

 A registered teacher who has been teaching science, mathematics, technology, pūtaiao, hangarau or pāngarau learning areas of the New Zealand curriculum to school-age children in a primary, intermediate or secondary New Zealand registered school)